 - often span multiple iterations of the schema, with software bugs leaving behind outliers

 We think it’s worth attempting to move the machine learning process and modern data architectures beyond the status quo.
 To that end, we’re building the PostgresML Gym, a free offering, to provide a test bed for real world ML experimentation, in a Postgres database.
 Your personal Gym will include the PostgresML dashboard, several tutorial notebooks to get you started, and access to your own personal PostgreSQL database, supercharged with our machine learning extension.

 Many thanks and ❤️ to all those who are supporting this endeavor.
 We’d love to hear feedback from the broader ML and Engineering community about applications and other real world scenarios to help prioritize our work.

 Join our Discord and ask us anything!
 We're friendly and would love to talk about PostgresML.

 Try It Out

-Try PostresML using our free managed cloud.
-It comes with 5 GiB of space and plenty of datasets to get you started.
+Try PostresML using our free serverless cloud.
+It comes with GPUs, 5 GiB of space and plenty of datasets to get you started.